 Photography is the best hobby out there.
 However, it can be a very expensive one.
-Making money with photography is a great way to help you push yourself and grow your assets.
+Getting paid to be a photographer is a great way to help you push yourself and grow your assets.
 But, getting started can be a daunting process.
 Many aspiring photographers are blocked at this hurdle.
 I was too but with some hard work and consistency can overcome it.

 First things first